asyaharoyan/stronger/README.md

 + The website works on Chrome, Firefox, Microsoft Edge and different mobile phones (tried at least 5 mobile phones)
 + The website is fully responsive
 + The form works as intended.
 The user can not join without a name or an email address
-+ Had been checked the performance in lighthouse
++ Had been checked the performance in the lighthouse

 ![Screenshot of the performance](media/light-house.png)